The Big B's Guide to South Texas BBQ: Smoke, Spice, and Vaquero Soul

 Because it’s a heavily worked respiratory muscle, skirt steak is deeply flavorful but notoriously tough.
 The vaqueros solved this with two steps:

-- Acidic Marination: Using lime juice and local spices to break down those fibers.
+- Acidic Marination: They used lime juice and local spices to break down those fibers.

-- Tacos al Carbon: Grilling the meat incredibly fast over high-heat mesquite flames.
+- Tacos al Carbon: Grilling the meat fast over high-heat mesquite flames.

-Big B’s Take: The secret isn’t just the heat; it’s the slice.
+Big B’s Take: The secret isn’t just the heat.
+It’s the slice.
 You MUST slice fajitas against the grain to shorten those muscle fibers.
-Wrap it in a soft flour tortilla, and you’ve got a meal that was designed to be eaten with one hand while you’re tending cattle on horseback.
+Wrap it in a soft flour tortilla.
+You’ve got a meal that was designed to be eaten with one hand while you’re tending cattle on horseback.

 Cabrito al Pastor: The Shepherd’s Goat

-A direct inheritance from the Spanish colonists, cabrito (young goat) is a prized delicacy in South Texas.
-True cabrito al pastor (shepherd style) has a set of strict rules.
+A direct inheritance from the Spanish colonists, cabrito (young goat) is a prized dish in South Texas.
+True cabrito al pastor has a set of strict rules.

 Roasting cabrito requires meticulous fire management and constant vigilance.

-Big B’s Take: You start by arranging your hot coals solely around the edges of the grill.
-This gently heats the ribs and legs first, allowing the heat to move slowly toward the center.
+Big B’s Take: You start by arranging your hot coals around the edges of the grill.
+This gently heats the ribs and legs first.
+The heat moves slowly toward the center.
 It uses the animal’s skin as a natural seal to trap all those juices inside.
-Season it simply with salt and pepper, turn it every 15 minutes, and in the final hour, rake those coals to the center to crisp that skin to a deep, golden brown.
+Season it simply with salt and pepper.
+Turn it every 15 minutes.
+In the final hour, rake those coals to the center to crisp that skin to a deep, golden brown.

 The South Texas Brisket: Bold Spices vs. The Dalmatian Way